poblouin/my-awesome-list/README.md

 - [oh-my-zsh](https://ohmyz.sh/) - Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
 - [zoxide](https://github.com/ajeetdsouza/zoxide) - A smarter cd command, inspired by z and autojump.

+### Development Tools

+- [Lefthook](https://github.com/evilmartians/lefthook) - Fast and powerful Git hooks manager for Node.js, Ruby or any other type of projects.
 ### Editors

 - [Fleet](https://www.jetbrains.com/fleet/) - Fast and lightweight text editor that can easily transform into an IDE.